-ATTENTION: COGA staff are working remotely, but continue to support all regular services.
-In-person appointments with a COGA staff member are available on Thursdays from 8 AM - 5 PM, or other weekdays by request.
+ATTENTION: Walk-in appointments with a COGA staff member are available Tuesday-Thursday from 8 AM - 5 PM.
+Appointments on Monday or Friday may be available by request.
 Zoom appointments are also available by request.
 Please contact the COGA office, email@example.com, to schedule an appointment.
 Please note, we accept all student forms and paperwork electronically.

 For more information on completing your oral comprehensive or final defense exam, please visit our Exams Frequently Asked Questions page.
 Be sure to contact your department to discuss your options in light of COVID-19 social distancing recommendations.